 Payton, Leslie T.

 MetadataShow full item record

-The USMC Marine Expeditionary Unit (MEU) is commonly referred to as the nation''s 911 force.
+The USMC Marine Expeditionary Unit (MEU) is commonly referred to as "the nation's 911 force."
 It must be capable of executing a full spectrum of missions from low-intensity humanitarian assistance and noncombat evacuations to high-intensity major combat operations.
-The MEU''s structure and equipment are designed around this multi-mission requirement.
-However, the USMC owns the fixed-winged Shadow unmanned aircraft system (UAS) and is in the process of acquiring a small fixed-wing UAS, the small tactical UAS to provide intelligence, surveillance, and reconnaissance.
+The structure and equipment are designed around this multimission requirement.
+However, the USMC owns the fixed-winged Shadow unmanned aircraft system (UAS), and is in the process of acquiring a small fixed-wing UAS, the small tactical UAS (STUAS) to provide intelligence, surveillance, and reconnaissance.
 The USMC is also researching a cargo resupply UAS based on helicopter technology.
-The USMC focus on single-mission UAS does not fit with the MEUs mission requirements.
+The USMC focus on single mission UAS does not fit with the MEU's mission requirements.
 This thesis will examine MEU mission requirements and recommend a UAS capability set that best supports MEU operations.
 From this recommended set of requirements, the thesis will use a cost analysis to determine a future UAS program of record.

 Showing items related by title, author, creator and subject.

 A framework for the management of evolving requirements in software systems supporting network-centric warfare Reynolds, Linda K. (Monterey, California.
 Naval Postgraduate School, 2006-06);Network-centric warfare (NCW) has changed the way the Department of Defense addresses technological improvements for its military forces.
 No longer is the emphasis on enhancing the capabilities of a single platform, but ...